npicciano79/npicciano79/README.md

   <h3>About Me:</h3>
   I am a front end developer, mathematics teacher, husband, and father.
 I have a BS is Computer Science with a Minor in Mathematics, as well as Masters degrees in Education and Education Leadership.
 I have 2 decades of experience in mathematics education and educational leadership, first in Connecticut, then in St. Augustine, Fl. where my family relocated to in 2017.
 As an educator I've served in leadership roles, mentoring new staff members, co-charing the schools accreditation, spearheading the implementation of Google Tools, and designing/leading professional development on classroom website design and technological implementations in the classroom.
 <br><br>
+  In 2019, I began re-engaging with coding and software development, starting with Python, through <a href='https://automatetheboringstuff.com/'>Automate the Boring Stuff</a>, by Al Sweigart.
+In 2020, I began working remotely and part-time for Magyk Software LLC. as a Junior Developer.
+While working for Magyk Software LLC.
+I utilized Python to aggregate and display data through MatPlot Lib and wrote SQL queries to store and access data.
+<br><br>
+During the beginning of the pandemic, in 2020, I identified the immerging need for educational support through a distance learning platform and founded First Coast Math Clinic LLC.
+(FCMC).
+FCMC is an online tutoring company, which since late 2020 has provided mathematics support and enrichment for over 100 students.
+<br><br>
- In 2020, I started a business, First Coast Math Clinic LLC., which has provided mathematics support and enrichment for over 50 students in grades elementary through college.
+ In 2020, I founded, First Coast Math Clinic LLC., an online tutoring company, which has provided mathematics support and enrichment for over 50 students in grades elementary through college.
+Similtaniously, I begain re-engaging with coding and software development.